 Question: I have a friend who is a Roman Catholic.
 He claims that the Roman Catholic Church teaches the doctrines of the early church, and that Catholicism is the most primitive form of Christianity.
 He says that the Protestant Reformation began 1,500 years after Christ and that it represents the doctrines of men.
 Is he correct?

-Throughout the history of the church there have been attempts to dilute the Biblical faith and to introduce pagan corruptions.
-In the first and second centuries of the Christian era, for example, we see Gnosticism as an early attempt to wed Christianity to human philosophy.
-In the middle of the third century a Mesopotamian with the name of Mani, along with his followers, sought to combine elements of Persian religion with Judaism and Christianity producing what is known as Manichaenism.
+Throughout the history of the church there have been attempts to dilute the biblical faith and to introduce pagan corruptions.
+In the first and second centuries of the Christian era, for example, we see gnosticism as an early attempt to wed Christianity to human philosophy.
+In the middle of the third century, a Mesopotamian by the name of Mani, along with his followers, sought to combine elements of Persian religion with Judaism and Christianity producing what is known as Manichaenism.

 Because the Lord Jesus Christ, referred to in 1 Peter 1:7-8 as the chief cornerstone, knew that His church would face the constant danger of doctrinal perversion, the Bible instructs us to "earnestly contend for the faith which was once delivered unto the saints" (Jude 3).

 Politely tell your friend that you will have to disagree with him out of obedience to the Lord.